Strategic reference

 Repo North Star

 Producing evidence is only the starting point.
-The future SDF model includes a repo-level North Star that keeps governed slices oriented around the product mission, users, business outcome, engineering principles, quality bar, constraints, non-goals, and decision rules.
+The future SDF model includes a repo-level North Star that keeps governed work items oriented around the product mission, users, business outcome, engineering principles, quality bar, constraints, non-goals, and decision rules.

-Each governed slice can then be reviewed not only for whether it passed checks, but whether it moves the repo in the right direction.
+Each governed work item can then be reviewed not only for whether it passed checks, but whether it moves the repo in the right direction.

 This is future direction, not a fully productized current claim.